Tiny-Earth/DemoSite/site/src/design.md

     !!! details "Click here to show Vignette #2"

-        Students in my chemistry course know what is expected of them.
-The learning objectives are transparent, and we do a variety of student-centered activities in class that help them practice skills related to the objectives.
+        In my chemistry course, the learning objectives are transparent, and we do a variety of student-centered activities in class that help them practice skills related to the objectives.
 We ask and answer scientific questions with relevance to their lives, and I highlight the work of diverse scientists whenever possible.
 We connect the science to historical legacies of exclusion and privilege in science.
 Everything for class is on our learning management system, which ensures students can find materials even if they miss class.
 I have built a lot of structure in my course such as pre-class readings with quizzes and post-class reflection assignments to help students monitor and progress their learning.
 I use frequent low-stakes assessments with timely feedback, and I make sure to tell them it's ok to make mistakes.
 I encourage students to ask questions and to work together to generate their own understanding.
 I really love talking with my students.
 They bring so much curiosity and enthusiasm to the class.

 !!! tip ""